 Electric Chair 77 by Andy Warhol is from his Electric Chair portfolio published in 1971.
 This portfolio is part of his Death and Disaster series where he explored very controversial images found in the media.
 This print has a yellow chair drowned in blue hues.
 The image of the chair is abstracted, reducing the piece to a notation or blueprint.

-Electric Chair 77 as Part of Andy Warhol’s Larger Body of Work
+Electric Chair 77 by Andy Warhol as Part of His Larger Body of Work

 Like with many of Warhol’s work, he was commenting on American society with his Death and Disaster series.
 Warhol created the first image of the electric chair the same year that New York’s Sing Sing Penitentiary had its final two executions by electric chair.
 There was societal uproar during the 1960s surrounding the death penalty.
 Warhol was also commenting on society’s ability to numb itself from tragedy that occurs so regularly.
 Like we have seen with other works by Warhol, the repetition of an image begins to reduce its power.
 He said, “When you see a gruesome picture over and over again, it doesn’t really have any effect” (“What is Pop Art?”
 60).
 This is a concept that Warhol continues to play with throughout his career.